 - (a) Once a variable is defined, you will see it show up in the environment panel in RStudio. - (b) R will not automatically print out the value of an assigned variable.
 Type the name of the variable by itself to see it.
-Alternatively, wrapping the assignment in parentheses executes the assignment and prints the result. - (c) Case matters: US.area is not the same as us.area. - (d) Word separation in R is traditionally done with periods, but this is slowly losing favor.
-Other options include snake\case (separated by underscores) or camelCase (capitalize each new word). - 2.
+Alternatively, wrapping the assignment in parentheses executes the assignment and prints the result. - (c) Case matters: $\tt US_area$ is not the same as $\tt us_area.$ - (d) Word separation in R was traditionally done with periods, but this is slowly losing favor.
+Other options include snake_case (separated by underscores, as seen here) or camelCase (capitalize each new word). - 2.
 Often, "quick and dirty" variable names that you will be using often in the Console are named with single letter variables, whereas variables in a script are long enough to be self-explanatory.